Contrast-Security-OSS/docs/content/admin/policy_mgmt/Source-names.md

 ## View Source Names

 Once a source name is added in your organization, it appears in the grid in the **Source Names** tab.
-Use the search field above the grid to find a grouping by name<!-- or IP address -->.
+Use the search field above the grid to find a grouping by name or IP address.

 For more information about using source names to view attackers and attack events, see [Monitor Attacks](user-attacks.html#monitor).